AstraZeneca/KAZU/docs/quickstart.rst

 Using Kazu in a non-Hydra application
 -------------------------------------

-Sometimes, you will not want your overall application to be a Hydra application - for example, if you wish to build a different command-line experience for your application, and have no need for command-line overrides of the Kazu config.
-In which case, the following code will suit you better:
+Sometimes, you will not want your overall application to be a Hydra application, where Hydra handles the command line argument parsing.

+For example, you may wish to build a different command-line experience for your application and have no need for command-line overrides of the Kazu config.
+Alternatively, you want to embed Kazu components into another codebase, and still want Hydra to manage their configuration.

+Instead, you can instantiate Kazu objects using Hydra without making your whole program a 'Hydra application' by using the `hydra compose API <https://hydra.cc/docs/advanced/compose_api/>`_\ :

 .. testcode::
     :skipif: kazu_model_pack_missing